TC-Hewitt/OatCrownRust/README.md

 ## Generating synteny plots with [gggenomes](https://github.com/thackl/gggenomes)

 Here we are creating a synteny plot of genomic regions from three different strains of the same species.
 One of the assemblies is fully phased into full-length chromosomes, while the other two are partially phased into contigs only.
 Through GWAS, we have identified significant marker-trait association regions (MTAR) on chromosomes 6 (A and B).
 We want to visualise annotated gene content and synteny between orthologous regions from all three assemblies.
-Here, an MTAR is defined as a genomic interval given by the span of SNP markers in an association peak above a _p_-value threshold, which can be retrieved from the output matrix of GWAS programs such as [TASSEL](https://www.maizegenetics.net/tassel).
+Here, an MTAR is defined as a genomic interval given by the span of SNP markers above a _p_-value threshold in an association peak, which can be retrieved from the output matrix of GWAS programs such as [TASSEL](https://www.maizegenetics.net/tassel).

 ![ROI_from_GWAS](https://github.com/TC-Hewitt/OatCrownRust/assets/33470968/857a35bf-c785-4a87-af56-3ca3bff481e2)